acgerstein/diskImageR/DiskAssay.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)

-## Run the maximum likelihood analysis
+## Run the model fitting analysis
-The next step is to use maximum likelihood to find the logistic and double logistic equations that best describe the shape of the imageJ output data.
+The next step is to use a maximum likelihood method to fit the logistic and double logistic equations to the output of ImageJ.
 These data follow a characteristic "S-shape" curve, so the standard logistic equation is used where asym is the asymptote, od50 is the midpoint, and scal is the slope at od50 divided by asym/4.

 $$
 y = \frac{asym*exp(scal(x-od50))}{1+exp(scal(x-od50))}+N(0, \sigma)
 $$

 We often observed disk assays that deviated from the single logistic, either rising more linearly than expected at low cell density, or with an intermediate asymptote around the midpoint.
 To fascilitate fitting these curves, we fit a double logistic, which allows greater flexibility.
 Our primary goal in curve fitting is to capture an underlying equation that fits the observed data, rather than to test what model fits better.

 $$
 y = \frac{asymA*exp(scalA(x-od50A))}{1+exp(scalA(x-od50A))}+\frac{asymB*exp(scalB(x-od50B))}{1+exp(scalB(x-od50B))}+N(0, \sigma)
 $$

-From these functions we substract off the plate background intensity from all values; this is common across all pictures taken at the same time and is determined from the observed pixel intensity on a plate with a clear halo (specified by the user).
+We substract the plate background intensity from all values; this is common across all pictures taken at the same time and is determined from the observed pixel intensity on a plate with a clear halo (specified by the user).
 We then use the parameters identified in the logistic equations to determine the resistance parameters.

 * <b>Resistance</b>
 	: asymA+asymB are added together to determine the maximum level of intensity (= cell density) achieved on each plate.
 The level of resistance (zone of inhibition, ZOI), is calculated by asking what x value (distance in mm) corresponds to the point where 80%, 50% and 20% reduction in growth occurs (corresponding to *ZOI80*, *ZOI50*, and *ZOI20*)